section-engineering-education/engineering-education/content/articles/how-to-build-a-vue-app-with-flask-sqlite-backend-using-docker/index.md

 Vue is a Javascript frontend framework used to build website user interfaces.
 Vue is commonly used to build single page based application that runs on the client-side.
 Nevertheless, Vue can be used to build a full-stack web application with other backend technologies such as Node.js and Flask coming into play.
 This allows developers to make HTTP requests to a server and populate them in a Vue-based interface.

 Vue is great due to its well-outlined features.
-This includes the ability to use virtual DOM, easy to integrate with other technologies such as Node.js and Python, and high run time performance.
+This includes the ability to use virtual DOM, easy integration with other technologies such as Node.js and Python, and high run time performance.

 On the other side, Flask is a micro web application-based framework written in Python to manipulate server-side-based data.
 Flask is designed to make getting started quick and easy with the ability to scale up to complex applications.